-Before we answer those questions, let’s focus on the main and most basic question.
+Before we answer those questions, let’s focus on the main and most basic questions.

 What is the ACT?